-We are protected to a large degree from the solar wind by Earth's magnetic field (the magnetosphere).
+We are protected to a large extent from the solar wind by Earth's magnetic field (the magnetosphere) which diverts the solar winds past the Earth.
+The magnetosphere is the blue region shown in Figure 1.
 We now know that Mars once had rivers and lakes much like Earth.
 But the solar wind stripped Mars of its atmosphere and evaporated its lakes and rivers when Mars lost its protective magnetic field due to internal cooling of the planet.